MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

     #-> OutputMode(OPT | PLU)

 It is possible to decorate `InputShape` and `OutputShape` objects to specify additional attributes.
-Currently, we can specify the *label*.
+Currently, we can only specify the *label*.

     o_shp |> decorate(label=:output)
     #-> OutputShape(:output, Int, OPT | PLU)

-RecordShape` specifies the shape of a record value where each field has a certain shape and cardinality.
+RecordShape` specifies the shape of a record value where each record field has a certain shape and cardinality.

     dept_shp = RecordShape(OutputShape(:name, String),
                            OutputShape(:employee, UInt, OPT|PLU))